Polarised Electromagnetic wave propagation through the ferromagnet: Phase boundary of dynamic phase transition

-However, all the studied mentioned so far, were done by sinusoidally oscillating magnetic field which was uniform over the space (lattice) at any instant of time.
-In those studies, the {\it spatio-temporal} variation of applied magnetic field was not considered.
-One such {\it spatio-temporal} variation of applied magnetic field would be the propagating magnetic field wave.
-In reality, if the electromagnetic wave passes through the ferromagnet, the spatio-temporally varying magnetic field coupled with the spin, would affect the dynamic nature of the system.
-Here also dynamic transition would be observed.
+It may be noted here, that all the studies mentioned so far, were done by sinusoidally oscillating magnetic field which was uniform over the space (lattice) at any instant of time.
+In those studies, the spatio-temporal variation of applied magnetic field was not considered.
+One such spatio-temporal variation of applied magnetic field would be the propagating magnetic field wave.
+In reality, if the electromagnetic wave passes through the ferromagnet, the varying (with space and time) magnetic field coupled with the spin, will affect the dynamic nature of the system.
+Here also dynamic transition will be observed.
 Very recently, it is reported briefly \cite{prop} that propagating magnetic field wave would lead to dynamical phase transition in Ising ferromagnet.
-A pinned phase and a phase of coherent motion of spin-clusters were observed recently \cite{rfim} in random field Ising model swept by propagating magnetic field wave.
-Here the nonequilibrium dynamic phase transition is {\it athermal} and tunned by random disorder.
-A rich dynamical phase boundary was also drawn.
+A pinned phase and a phase of coherent motion of spin-clusters were observed recently \cite{rfim} in random field Ising model, swept by propagating magnetic field wave.
+Here the nonequilibrium dynamic phase transition is {\it athermal} and tuned by quenched random (field) disorder.
+A rich dynamical phase boundary (with four different phases) was also drawn.
+A dynamic symmetry breaking breathing and spreading transitions \cite{bs} are also found recently in ferromagnetic film irradiated by spherical electromagnetic wave.

-Here in this paper, the nonequilibrium dynamic phase transition is studied extensively in two dimensional Ising ferromagnet swept by propagating electromagnetic field wave.
-The technique employed here is Monte Carlo simulation.
-The phase boundary of the dynamical transition is drawn in this study.
-The paper is organised as follows: The model and the simulation technique are discussed in section-II, the numerical results are reported in section-III and the papers ends with a summary, in section-IV.
+Here, in this paper, the nonequilibrium dynamic phase transition is studied extensively in two dimensional Ising ferromagnet swept by polarised propagating electromagnetic field wave.
+The technique employed here is Monte Carlo (MC) simulation.
+The phase boundary of the dynamical phase transition is drawn in this study.
+The paper is organised as follows: The model and the MC simulation technique are discussed in section-II, the numerical results are reported in section-III and the paper ends with a summary, in section-IV.

 0.5cm

 {\bf II.
 Model and Simulation.}